 - Staff costs (general management and administrative and financial departments),

 - Fees of auditors, lawyers and consultants,

 - Insurance and rent costs.

-Administrative expenses increased by 9% over the 2016 financial year.
-The increase in payroll costs as a result of the growth in the headcount in 2015, is offset by a fall in external acquisitions and in taxes and duties.
+Administrative expenses increased by 18% during the year.
+The 12% increase in personnel charges, the result of changes in the workforce in 2017, was accentuated by a 19% increase in external purchases and advisory fees.

 Share-based payments